IanHeywood/oxkat/setups/README.md

 * [Predict model visibilities]() based on the refined model from the `CORRECTED_DATA` image.

-If you are running on IDIA or CHPC hardware then the steps above will be submitted for each field in parallel.
+If you are running on a cluster then the steps above will be submitted for each field in parallel.
 The resulting image(s) will be available for examination in the `IMAGES` folder.

 The default `oxkat` settings have automatically produced decent full-band continuum images for a range of of observing scenarios.
 However the default imaging setup will tend to struggle with fields that contain strong, extended emission, e.g. observations in the Galactic Plane.
-For fields such as this it is recommended to discard the mask produced at the end of the FLAG stage and replace it with a [thresholded mask](https://github.com/IanHeywood/oxkat/blob/master/tools/make_threshold_mask.py) prior to running the 2GC stage.
-Enabling multiscale in the `wsclean` section of [`config.py`](oxkat/config.py) may also be beneficial.
-The mask can be refined and the process repeated by re-running the 2GC recipe.
-This is generally not required, but making the 2GC stage iterable is the motivation for copying `DATA` to `CORRECTED_DATA` at the end of the FLAG stage.
+For fields such as this it might be beneficial to discard the mask produced at the end of the FLAG stage and replace it with a [thresholded mask](https://github.com/IanHeywood/oxkat/blob/master/tools/make_threshold_mask.py) prior to running the 2GC stage.
+Enabling multiscale in the `wsclean` section of [`config.py`](oxkat/config.py) may also help, and iterative deconvolution with the mask refined at each iteration might be necessary.

 ---

 ## 3GC

 3GC scripts perform direction-dependent self-calibration. `oxkat` has two standard recipes in the form of the `3GC_peel.py` and `3GC_facet.py` script.
 The first script uses `wsclean` to model and `CubiCal` to peel a single, strong problem source from the visibilities and leave a residual set of visibilities to be subsequently imaged.
 The second script uses `killMS` to derive directional gain corrections that are then applied by `DDFacet` during imaging.
-This  is far more likely to be required than the peeling stage, however if both are required then the peeling stage must be done first.
+This  is far more likely to be required than the peeling stage, however if both are required then peeling must be done first.

 At present, user input is required for both of the 3GC recipes, in the form of DS9 region files (circles only, at present).
-For peeling, the region file must define the outline of a single problem source, and passed to the setup script via the `CAL_3GC_PEEL_REGION` parameter in [`config.py`](oxkat/config.py).
+For peeling, the region file must define the outline of a single problem source, and be passed to the setup script via the `CAL_3GC_PEEL_REGION` parameter in [`config.py`](oxkat/config.py).
 Note that the default region file points to PKS 0326-288, which is the principal troublemaker in the CDFS field.

 For `3GC_facet.py` a region file that defines the centres of the tessels that receive a directional gain correction must be provided in the same folder of the MS. The setup script will automatically look for a file containing the field name with a `.reg` suffix in the working folder.
 Defaulting to an automatic method in the event that a region file is not found is pending.
 Note that I've had no success running `DDFacet` or `killMS` on any of the supported cluster environments.
 Your mileage with these scripts may vary everywhere, but especially here.